mkner/basic-pid/docs/examples.rst

 challenging in engineering.

-Even though the kinematics of motion given the typical inputs of linear velocity and orientation angular rate of change and its transformation into individual wheel velocities is well known, the realities of an actual operational mobile robot in a physical environment introduces electro-mechanical dynamics and sensor readings that need to be accurately handled by multiple interacting process control systems.
+Even though the kinematics of motion given the typical inputs of linear velocity and orientation angular rate of change and their transform into individual wheel velocities is well known, the realities of an actual operational mobile robot in a physical environment introduces electro-mechanical dynamics and sensor feedback readings that need to be accurately handled by multiple interacting process control systems.

 One of the most fundamental is the wheel velocity controller.